 When something goes wrong and your system starts alarming, several things will occur:

-- Note: If they cannot reach you, they will call your primary emergency contact.
-If they cannot reach your primary emergency contact, they will call your secondary emergency contact.
+- The monitoring center will call the primary emergency contact.
+If they cannot reach the primary emergency contact, they will call your secondary emergency contact.
 See below for more information on Emergency Contacts.

 - The monitoring center will ask you for your verbal password.
 If you provide a wrong password, they will dispatch the authorities.